 Neuronal migration is a phenomenon that underlies the organisation of the mammalian brain.
 All neurons that are born in the proliferative ventricular zone (VZ) migrate to their final destination either radially or tangentially (Ayala et al. 2007).
 The process of migration involves extensive morphological changes requiring the advancement of a leading neurite, somal translocation of the nucleus into that neurite, and the retraction of the trailing processes (Lambert de Rouvroit and Goffinet 2001).
 This sophisticated cellular journey relies on a myriad of intracellular and extracellular signalling factors that include REELIN, DAB1, VLDLR, and DCX, which converge on the microtubule cytoskeleton.
-We have previously shown that mutations in an alpha tubulin gene (TUBA1A) cause severe neuronal migration defects in mice (Keays et al, 2007), and neurodevelopmental disease in humans.
-The importance of the tubulin gene family in neuronal migration is further evidenced by our finding that mutations in the beta tubulin genes TUBB2B and TUBB5 (Jalgin et al, 2009; Breuss et al 2012), cause structural brain abnormalities.
-Most recently, TUBA1A and TUBB2B have also been implicated in autism spectrum disorders (Neale et al., 2012; Pinto et al., 2010).
+Microtubules are composed of tubulin proteins, which are a multi-gene family that we have implicated in neurological disease.
+For instance, we have shown that mutations in the alpha tubulin TUBA1A cause neuronal migration abnoramlities in mice and lissencephaly in humans (Keays et al, 2007).
+Furthermore, in collaboration with the Chelly lab we have demonstrated that mutations in TUBB2B cause polymicrogyria, and implicated TUBB5 in microcephaly (Jalgin et al, 2009; Breuss et al 2012).

-To gain insight into the role of different tubulin genes and the molecular mechanisms underlying the migration of neurons the Keays lab is employing the mouse as a model system (Figure 1).
-We are employing ENU mutagenesis, as well as transgenic methods to interrogate the molecular pathway that enables a neuron to trek across the developing brain.
+To understand how mutations in these genes cause neurodevelopmental disease and the molecular mechanisms underlying neuronal migration we employ the mouse as a model system (Figure 1).
+We exploit ENU mutagenesis, CRISPR, as well as transgenic methods to interrogate the molecular pathway that enables a neuron to trek across the developing brain.

 Collaborators: Dr Julian Heng (Monash), Professor Jamel Chelly (Paris), Professor Nick Cowan (NYU)